related-sciences/gwas-analysis-manuscript/manuscript.md

       - This matrix is than sparsified based on row intervals (see [sparsify_row_intervals](https://hail.is/docs/0.2/linalg/hail.linalg.BlockMatrix.html#hail.linalg.BlockMatrix.sparsify_row_intervals))
       - The matrix is collapsed to entries in processed further as (variant i, variant j, r2)
       - Variants *above* the r2 threshold are kept are kept and fed into a maximally independent set finder
+        - MIS is done in memory on a single machine (see [Graph.scala](https://github.com/hail-is/hail/blob/master/hail/src/main/scala/is/hail/utils/Graph.scala))
       - The final set of variants to remove is filtered out of the result from step 1
+    - Operations needed to recreate this:
+      - Matrix transpose + multiplication
+        - This is how the LD calculation works
+      - Matrix + vector subtraction with broadcasting and element-wise matrix multiplication
+        - The sparsification of the LD matrix is done by determining which variants are within some number of bp from each other
+        - This is done in a custom Scala routine, but it could also be expressed as a subtraction of genomic positions to create a mask matrix
+        - The mask matrix could then be multiplied by the LD matrix to get the correct banding
+      - Matrix enumeration (rows, cols, or entries)
+        - In the Hail case, enumeration is used to collapse a sparse LD matrix, filter it per entry, build a list of graph edges, and then run a custom [scala routine](https://github.com/hail-is/hail/blob/820d3adf99884087c9e9b24d51dacc7dd1408d88/hail/src/main/scala/is/hail/utils/Graph.scala#L49) to find maximal independent sets
+        - If Privé's [clumping](https://privefl.github.io/bigsnpr/articles/pruning-vs-clumping.html) was used instead, there is a way to express everything with per calculations on the sparsified LD matrix along with distributed sorting and filtering (having an upfront "importance" metric to sort by makes it much easier to do without any single-node algorithm bottlenecks)
   - https://www.cog-genomics.org/plink/1.9/ld
   - Actual code from C Chang on how ld pruning works:
     - https://groups.google.com/d/msg/plink2-users/w5TuZo2fgsQ/WbNnE16_xDIJ